LGBTQ Pride Month History And Why It Matters

 Has homophobia impacted your mental health?

-Understanding Pride Month often starts with understanding LGBTQ identity.
-The initials “LGBTQ” stand for lesbian, gay, bisexual, transgender, and queer.
-Other initials may sometimes be added, such as “I” for intersex or “A” for asexual/aromantic.
+Understanding Pride Month often starts with understanding LGBTQ+ identity.
+The letters “LGBTQ” stand for lesbian, gay, bisexual, transgender, and queer/questioning.
+Other letters may sometimes be added, such as “2S” for Two Spirit, “I” for intersex, and “A” for asexual/aromantic.
+This may be signified by simply adding a “+” to the acronym (LGBTQ+), or adding these letters and a “+” (LGBTQIA2S+) to denote the expansive identities this community can include.

-What all these identity groups typically have in common is that they have historically faced stigma, discrimination, exclusion, and violence for their departure from traditional norms related to gender and sexuality.
-This category can include the following:
+What all these identity groups have in common is that they have historically faced stigma, discrimination, exclusion, and violence for their departure from certain norms related to gender and sexuality.

-The term “queer” is often used as a catchall term that can describe people in any or all of the above categories.
-Historically used as a derogatory term for gay or lesbian people, it has been embraced by many as a signifier of their nonconformity with traditional understandings of sexuality and gender roles.
+“Queer” is often used as a catch-all term to describe people in any or all of the above categories.
+Though it was historically used in a derogatory way, it has been reclaimed and embraced by many LGBTQ+ individuals as a signifier of their nonconformity with society’s rigid understandings of sexuality and gender roles.
+That said, each person has their own preferences when it comes to how they self-identify, and it can be important to respect these in interpersonal interactions.

 A female couple lay side by side on the bed and smile while looking at a tablet together.